Bakersfield Truck Accident Attorneys

-Fighting for the Injured in Bakersfield, Fresno & San Diego
+Fighting for the Injured in Bakersfield, Fresno, San Diego & Santa Barbara

-To get started on your case, please call our truck accident lawyers in Bakersfield at (661) 485-2100 or contact us online.
+To get started on your case, please call our truck accident lawyers in the San Joaquin Valley at (661) 485-2100 or contact us online.
 We look forward to scheduling your free consultation.

 What Are the Most Common Causes of Truck Accidents?